SCHOOLS FOR HEALTHCARE AND NURSING

 - Age of entry: upon completion of ten years of general education (applicant's seeking admission to programmes in psychiatric nursing must also be at least 18 years of age).

 - Three-year course.

-- Once completed, the course confers the right to practice a profession in qualified nursing care (nursind in general care, paediatric nursing, psychiatric nursing).
-(Note: until 31.12.2017)
+- Once completed, the course confers the right to practice a profession in qualified nursing care (nursind in general care, paediatric nursing, psychiatric nursing). go to link (Note: until 31.12.2017)

 - Education and training in qualified nursing care is also (and from 1.1.2024 ONLY) provided in the context of a Bachelor's degree at a University of Applied Sciences.

 Schools for Nursing Care include: